cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 #### Turn Off 2FA for a User

-As an [_Organization Owner_](/getting-started/glossary/#organization-owner), you can turn off two-factor authentication for a user following their request.
+As an [Organization Owner](/getting-started/glossary/#organization-owner), you can turn off two-factor authentication for a user following their request.

 1. Once you get an email notification requesting you to turn off 2FA, select **Recover Account** in the email.
 1. On the **People** page of your dashboard, locate the user who submitted the request.